sai-beekle/Kubernetes/Passlesscom.md

 Make the host entry in hosts file of master for visibility

-In masternode as a root user `vi /etc/hosts`
+In masternode as a root user  type `vi /etc/hosts`

 `(ip of workernode1)  workernode1`

 In masternode user master is added to sudoers file and gave sudo permission, in same way worker1 and worker2 users also added in sudoers file and gave sudo permission.